 2 Moving Date Coordination

-3 Last Minute Packing & Cleaning
+3 Last Minute Cleaning & Packing Tips for Moving

 If you’ve decided to pack yourself, clean each room thoroughly.
 Don’t pack vacuums or other cleaning supplies until after everything has been removed from the house or office.
 To ensure a return on your deposit, it’s important to do a professional grade cleaning.
 Renting cleaning equipment might be a shrewd move.